For me, pleasure has always been a dirty word. Something to stamp out. Growing up I was taught bad girls like pleasure and that I was a good girl.

 I mean the pleasure of connecting with your audience in innovative ways.
 I mean the pleasure of making up a song to promote your new program.
 Or choosing a color scheme that you LOVE.
 Or of a webinar on a topic you are SO EXCITED ABOUT.

-If you want to learn how to build a business that makes more money and is fun for you to run, try out a coaching session with me.
-We’ll work on the root causes of why your business isn’t working, so that you can free yourself to building something that’s fun and profitable.
+If you want to learn how to build a business that makes more money and is fun for you to run, book a free 60 minute consultation with me.